sjsucmpe272-fall21/Houseworther/README.md

 Persona:

-Projected is targeted at a common user who has a web access.
+Project is targeted at a common user who has a web access.

 DataSet Links : https://www.kaggle.com/uciml/istanbul-stock-exchange